PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Master Jig Fishing With Practice

-Start with one jig type - I recommend a 3/8 ounce black and blue casting jig with a craw trailer.
+Start simple with one versatile jig type.
+I recommend a 3/8 ounce casting jig in black and blue paired with a quality craw trailer.
+Fish this single combination around docks, laydowns, and rock piles using the hop-and-pause retrieve until strike detection becomes second nature.

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.